hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 The TssMessage will contain all the encrypted values for all shares.

 ###### Generation of the Polynomial Commitment
 Secret sharing poses a problem for the receiver: did it get a correct share?
-The dealer may give her a bad share that does not correspond to the dealing, or give so many fake shares to different receiver that they do not correspond to a real dealing.
+The dealer may send a bad share that does not correspond to the dealing, or send so many fake shares to different receivers that the aggregate does not correspond to a real dealing.
-We include a Feldman commitment to the polynomial.
+We include a Feldman commitment to the polynomial as a mechanism to detect this form of bad dealing.

 ```
  g = a point generator of `SignatureScheme.publicKeyGroup`
  aₒ...aₜ₋₁ = coefficients of the polynomial being commited to.
 ```
-For each coefficient in the polynomial `Xₖ` `a₍ₒ₎` to `a₍ₜ₋₁₎`, computes a commitment value by calculating: `gᵢ * aᵢ ` (g multiplied by polynomial coefficient `a₍ᵢ₎` )
+For each coefficient in the polynomial `Xₖ` `a₍ₒ₎` to `a₍ₜ₋₁₎`, compute a commitment value by calculating: `gᵢ * aᵢ ` (g multiplied by polynomial coefficient `a₍ᵢ₎` )

 ###### Generation of the NIZKs proofs